MG4 EV REVIEW & PRICES

 Even more impressively, this includes adaptive cruise control as standard.
 This means the car will adapt its speed when approaching slower cars on the motorway, and will even stay in control in stop-start traffic.

-The MG4 received the full five stars in Euro NCAP safety testing, scoring over 80% for occupant safety and over 70% in the vulnerable road users and safety assist sections.
+The MG4 received the full five stars in Euro NCAP safety testing in 2022, scoring over 80% for occupant safety and over 70% in the vulnerable road users and safety assist sections, though the test has become stricter since the MG earned its stars.

 Reliability and problems

-There have not been any recurring issues flagged with the MG4 as yet, and there are no recalls to worry about, either.
-EVs tend to be more reliable than petrol and diesel cars, so could be a good bet if you want to avoid worrying about repairs.
+MG came dead last in the 2024 Driver Power reliability survey, which isn’t confidence-inspiring if you’re a prospective owner.
+EVs tend to be more reliable than petrol and diesel cars, so could be a good bet if you want to avoid worrying about mechanical repairs.

 Giving further peace of mind is MG’s excellent seven-year/80,000-mile warranty, so even if something does go wrong, you should be covered.
 It’s fully transferable too, so if you’re buying a used example you’ll still benefit, providing it falls within the age and mileage limit.